nirvanafan205/Full-Stack-Web-Development/README.md

         Create a collection for user data, where each document contains the username, hashed password, and current count.
         Create a collection for session data to manage user sessions.

-    Docker:
-        Containerize both the React front-end and the Node.js Express.js backend using Docker.
-        Use Docker Compose to manage the multiple containers.
-        Define Dockerfiles for both the React app and the Node.js Express app.
-        Configure environment variables for connecting to the MongoDB database.

 Interaction Flow:

     User Registration: